 Actively learn about other cultures

-A lot of the learning comes from observing the behaviour of people who belong to different cultures.
-Observing, understanding and acquiring the manner in which your international partners behave is key for the successful intercultural business communication.
-It will also help you create strong long-term partnerships.
-For example, it’s perfectly okay to speak louder in the USA but you should keep your voice down in Japan.
+For example, whilst it’s perfectly okay to speak louder in the USA, you should keep your voice down in Japan.
 It’s fine to address your partner by their first name in the USA and Canada but never in the UK, France, Germany, and Russia.
 Interruptions are allowed in Brazil but not in Canada and the USA.
-Learn more about the business etiquette around the world.
+Learn more about business etiquette around the world.

 Adapt your marketing material

-Body language and gestures, on the other hand, may have similarities across cultures but also require a previous research.
-Fox example, a handshake is a well-acceptable gesture of agreement in many cultures but pointing with your index finger might be misinterpreted in some cultures, e.g. in China and Japan.
+For example, whilst a handshake is a well-acceptable gesture of agreement in many cultures, pointing with your index finger might be misinterpreted in some cultures, e.g. in China and Japan.
 The hand sign for OK is widely used in the USA but it might be understood as showing a zero in other countries.
 Showing thumbs up and thumbs down is usually understood correctly across nations but you never know.
-When it comes to intercultural business communication, the rule is to use gestures really sparingly, especially if you are not sure how they would be interpreted.
+When it comes to intercultural business communication, the rule is to use gestures sparingly, especially if you are not sure how they would be interpreted.